ShaunZhxiong/MUSA_801_PPR/notes.md

 4. whether we should include other surrounding features like temperature into OLS model

 5. we use the prediction of the number of the visitors in the 1 OLS model to run the huff model to calculate the market area

+One people can do the overall analysis of park activities in Philadelphia level and detailed analysis of district 678

+Another people can use ppr data to do the ols regression model etc